Why Is This So Difficult – Or Is It?

 Trying to find a good home health aide (HHA) job description can be pretty difficult!

-It can be confusing to find home health aide duties and responsibilities and what employers are looking for in a job applicant.
+It can be confusing to find certified home health aide duties and what employers are looking for in a job applicant.

 Besides, if you’ll be sending out your resume you want to make sure you’re applying for a job that you really want!